xysun/CarND-AdvancedLaneFinding-P4/writeup_template.md

 ![alt text][image1]

+Since we only need to calibrate camera once, the calibration results (camera matrix `mtx` and distortion coefficients `distort`) are saved as pickle, so that in the future we only need to reload from pickle files.

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I will describe how I apply the distortion correction to one of the road images from project video like this one:
 ![alt text][image2]

+The code for undistort can be found in code cell #4 in iPython notebook "P4 Pipeline": applying camera matrix and distort coefficients obtained from camera calibration step in the function `cv2.undistort(test_img, mtx, dist, None, mtx)`.

+Here's the output image, you can see it is slightly "stretched" after the distortion-correction step.
+![alt text][image3]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+To obtain a thresholded binary image, I used only color thresholding, but with two different spaces: R from RGB and U from [LUV](https://en.wikipedia.org/wiki/CIELUV).
+In particular, I found LUV is more robust for shadow areas than HSV.

+The code for color thresholding can be found in cell #5 in "P4 Pipeline" notebook.
+The threshold I used are:
+- R: (220, 255)
+- U: (120, 255)

+Here's an exmple of output for the same road image as above for this step:

+![alt text][image4]

+After color threshold, I also applied a regional mask to exclude irrelevant portions of the image.
+I used same code from Project 1.
+The code is in cell #6 in "P4 Pipeline" notebook.

+Here's an example of output after regional map:

-![alt text][image3]
+![alt text][image5]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.